-As the Project proceeds further, please contact one of our Engineering Offices, as listed on Pages 1-4 of the Electric Service Requirements (available on-line at www.ladwp.com) for dealing with power services and infrastructure needs.
+As the Project proceeds further, please contact one of our Engineering Offices, as listed on Pages 1-4 of the Electric Service Requirements (available on-line at: www.ladwp.com) for dealing with power services and infrastructure needs.

 - 1. Please describe the sizes and voltages of existing electrical distribution lines and facilities that would serve the Project site and the surrounding.
-Please include a map illustrating your description. - Underground 4.8-kV is adjacent to the Project site along Harvard Blvd and partially along Kingsley Dr. - Underground 34.5-kV is adjacent to the Project site along Wilshire Blvd and Kingsley Dr. - Based on the Department's preliminary estimated electric demand of the Project, it will be supplied from the Department's 34.5-kV system. - LADWP will require a minimum of two pads for electrical equipment within the property with the required clearances and LADWP should have accessibility to the equipment. - LADWP does not release/provide electrical distribution maps. - 2.
-Are there any existing electricity service problems/deficiencies in the Project area? - No, however, the cumulative effects of this and other projects in the area will require the Department to construct additional distribution facilities in the future. - 3.
-Would the LADWP be able to accommodate the proposed Project's demand for electricity service with the existing infrastructure in the Project area?
-If not, what new infrastructure would be needed to meet the proposed Project's demand for electricity? - This cannot be answered without the review of the Project developer's electrical drawings and load schedules.
-However, the cumulative effects of this and other projects in the area will require the LADWP to construct additional distribution facilities in the future.
-This Project will require on-site transformation and may require underground line extension on public streets. - 4.
-Would the LADWP be able to accommodate the proposed Project's demand for electricity with existing electricity supplies?
+Please include a map illustrating your description. - 34.5-kV: multiple underground 34.5-kV circuits along Ventura Boulevard adjacent to this project site. - 4.8-kV: underground along Ventura Boulevard and along Genesta Avenue, adjacent to the site. - 4.8-kV: overhead along Amestoy Avenue and along the alley north of Ventura Boulevard, adjacent to the site.

+Based on preliminary review, this project will be supplied from the 34.5-kV system.

+LADWP does not release/provide electrical distribution maps.

+2. Are there any existing electricity service problems/deficiencies in the Project area?

+No, however the cumulative effect of this and other new and added loads in the area will require near term and/or future additions to the distribution system capacity.
+The project will require on-site transformation facilities.
+Ms. Sherrie Cruz Page 5 April 9, 2019

+3. Would the LADWP be able to accommodate the proposed Project's demand for electricity service with the existing infrastructure in the Project area?
+If not, what new infrastructure would be needed to meet the proposed Project's demand for electricity?

+This cannot be answered without review of the Project developer's electrical drawings and load schedules.
+However, the cumulative effects of this and other Projects in the area will require the LADWP to construct additional distribution facilities in the future.
+This Project will require onsite transformation and may require underground line extension on public streets.
+LADWP may require space for two pads for electrical equipment within the property with the required clearances and accessibility to the equipment.

+4. Would the LADWP be able to accommodate the proposed Project's demand for electricity with existing electricity supplies?